 Pharmaceuticals in the Environment

-We conduct environmental risk assessments on our products, from the development phase through product launch, to understand and manage product impacts from manufacturing and patient use.
+We conduct environmental risk assessments on our products (small molecules, biologics and vaccines), from the development phase through product launch, to understand and manage product impacts from manufacturing and patient use.
 We assess products in a manner consistent with the most stringent applicable global regulations, including the regulatory review processes of the U.S. Food and Drug Administration and the European Medicines Agency.
 Product environmental safety profiles are reassessed during periodic renewals of product filings, and risk-mitigation actions are implemented when needed.

 Pharmaceutical compounds have been found to enter the environment primarily through the use of medicines by humans and animals, and the subsequent excretion into wastewater treatment systems, water bodies or soil.
 Other potential environmental routes include manufacturing wastewater discharges and waste disposal.